kotare-2020/Pantree/README.md

 - redirects to recipe, view, shopping list and suppliers

 Recipes = '/recipes'
-- redirects to view of item clicked
+- View button: Go to view of recipe clicked
-- button to go back to plan
+- Button to go back to plan

-View = 'recipe/:recipeId'
+View = 'recipes/:recipeId'
-- if 'add' or 'back' is clicked then redirects back to recipes
+- If 'add' or 'back' is clicked then link back to recipes

 Shopping List = '/shopping-list'